Cut Your Electricity Bill – 8 Tips to Save Money Every Month (Updated)

-2. Get Your Windows Tinted
+3. Get Your Windows Tinted

 If you happen to reside in a flat that’s in the direct path of sunlight, then you must be aware of how easily the heat can accumulate over hours to turn your residence into an uncomfortable hotbox.

 You can either invest around $500 to get a local company to install a window tint or pay half the cost by purchasing the materials online and installing it yourself.

 Window tints are perhaps one of the most cost-effective permanent solutions for beating your household heating issues and save you a fortune in air conditioning expenses.

-3. Optimizing Your Refrigeration Techniques
+4. Optimizing Your Refrigeration Techniques

-First and foremost, you must ensure that the thermostat in your refrigerator is configured to match the ideal setting because overcooling only becomes a liability to your household energy consumption.
+First and foremost, you must ensure that the thermostat in your refrigerator is configured to match the ideal setting because over-cooling only becomes a liability to your household energy consumption.

 Hot food must be allowed to cool down before being put into the fridge as it puts a higher load on the compressor.
 Similarly, uncovered foods and liquids must be appropriately covered to in order to prevent the same effect on the compressor.

-4. Efficient Water Heater Use
+5. Efficient Water Heater Use

 Leaving it on for longer than that results in an unnecessary wastage of electricity and will overheat your tanker water to the point of it becoming too hot to bathe with.